Towns to recognize Veterans Day

 Veterans are invited to attend the breakfast.

-Jeff McBrietary, commander of American Legion Ezra Woods Post 31 in town, made the catering arrangements through the Community Culinary School of Northwestern Connecticut.
+Jeff McBreairty, commander of American Legion Ezra Woods Post 31 in town, made the catering arrangements through the Community Culinary School of Northwestern Connecticut.

 The Roger Sherman Chapter will honor two veterans touched by war by wrapping Quilts of Valor — made by chapter members — around their shoulders.